Essential Survey Data Quality Checks for Reliable Survey Insights

-완독 시간: 4 분
+완독 시간: 5 분

 A survey is only as good as its respondents’ answers.
 Respondents can become disengaged, lose interest, and give poor answers simply to get through a survey.
-That’s why it’s a smart practice to build quality checks into your survey.
+That’s why it’s a smart practice to build survey data quality checks into your survey.

 Quality checks are measures written or programmed into a survey that trigger a flag for further review of a respondent’s inputs.
 A quality check can be as simple as a flag that indicates someone has completed the survey too quickly, or more complex, like a programmed variable that can notify you if a respondent has provided inconsistent responses.
 These quality checks can be useful to ensure that the respondent is remaining engaged, taking the appropriate amount of time to complete each question, and providing consistent responses.